yetanalytics/project-persephone/README.md

 If the state info map is `nil`, then `match-statement-vs-pattern` will begin at the start state of the FSM.
 If `:states` is empty, then  `match-statement-vs-pattern` will return the same map, since it cannot read any more states; otherwise, it returns an updated map with a new `:state` value.

-`match-statement-vs-profile` attempts to call `match-statement-vs-pattern` on each compiled Pattern in the Pattern map.
+`match-statement-vs-profile` attempts to match the Statement against each compiled Pattern in the Pattern map.
 If a sequence of Statements with different registrations is passed to `match-statement-vs-profile`, then each set of same-registration Patterns is treated as its own stream, hence the need for a mapping between registrations and state info.

+`match-statement-batch-vs-pattern` and `match-statement-batch-vs-profile` are batch validation versions of their singleton counterparts.
+Before validation, both functions automatically sort the Statement batches by timestamp values, which should be present, or else calling these functions could lead to undefined behavior.

 For more information about the technical implementation details (including  about the composition, determinization, and minimization of FSMs), check out the internal documentation, especially in the `utils/fsm` namespace.
 It is recommended that you also read up on the mathematical theory behind FSMs via Wikipedia and other resources; important concepts include deterministic and non-deterministic finite automata, Thompson's Algorithm for NFA composition, the powerset construction for NFA to DFA conversion, and Brzozowski's algorithm for DFA minimization.